kidthales/docker-aseprite-linux/README.md

     The value used for -DCMAKE_BUILD_TYPE.
 Defaults to RelWithDebInfo.

   --headless
     Sets value used for -DENABLE_UI to OFF.
-Defaults is ON.
+Default is ON.

   --with-g++
       Use the g++ compiler toolchain.
 Default is clang.